-The aim of the MA program in philosophy of science (MA WP) is to provide students with the tools to engage in a philosophical reflection of the conceptual foundations of the sciences and of their social and political significance.
-In addition students receive training in philosophy more broadly, both in contemporary philosophy and the history of philosophy, and will learn to analyze and develop critical arguments.
-These skills can be applied more broadly to a critical analysis of contemporary problems arising in a complex world increasingly influenced by science and technology.
-Thus, successfully completing our MA program will qualify you for several different types of career.
+The aim of the Philosophy of Science M.A. program is to provide students with the tools to engage in philosophical reflection concerning the conceptual foundations of the sciences, and their social and political significance.
+In addition, students receive a more general philosophical education, covering both contemporary philosophy and the history of philosophy, and will learn to critically analyze and develop arguments.
+The skills which this program is designed to develop can be applied beyond philosophy, enhancing students’ ability to engage in critical analysis of contemporary problems, arising in a complex world increasingly influenced by science and technology.
+There are several potential career paths for which these skills are an asset:

 1) You could pursue an academic career: in this case, your next step would be a doctorate, preferably in philosophy or in philosophy of science.
 The Institute of Philosophy at Leibniz Universität Hannover hosts the graduate research training group "Integrating Ethics and Epistemology of Scientific Research" (DFG-GRK 2073) in collaboration with the Philosophy Department of Bielefeld University, funded by the German Research Foundation (DFG).